-Yale University’s Beinecke Rare Book Library is in possession of many fascinating historic texts, but perhaps its most perplexing item is a 600 year old, one-of-a-kind book known as the Voynich Manuscript.
-The textual content of this mysterious illustrated book is unknown because it is written in an unknown alphabet and unintelligible language, and despite the efforts of expert cryptographers over many decades, not a single word has been deciphered.
+Yale University’s Beinecke Rare Book Library is in possession of many fascinating historic texts, but perhaps its most perplexing item is a six century old, one-of-a-kind book known as the Voynich Manuscript.
+The textual content of this mysterious illustrated book is unknown because it is written in an unidentified language using an unfamiliar alphabet, and despite the efforts of expert linguists and cryptographers over many decades, not a single word has been deciphered.

 Curiosity of the book’s content is fed by the bizarre, elaborate illustrations that appear throughout its pages.
 The manuscript appears to be made up of several sections, each containing distinctly different illustrations which shed little light on its contents.
 Some illustrations appear to be plants and herbs, most of them strange and unidentifiable; others resemble astrological charts; and still others are groups of nude women bathing in tubs and pools shaped like human organs.
 The book also includes several large, elaborate fold-out pages full of the same strange text and drawings.

 The book is named for Wilfrid M. Voynich, a Russian-American book dealer who acquired the manuscript in 1912.
-The book contains about 240 parchment pages, but appears to be missing several pages as evidenced by gaps in the page numbering.
-The actual origin and date of the book are vigorously debated, though most agree that it was written in central Europe in the late 1400s or during the 1500s.
-A few drawings inside the book resemble plants native to North America, so it is presumed that the book must not predate Columbus’s voyage to the New World in 1492.
+The book contains about 240 parchment pages, but appears to be missing several pages as evidenced by gaps in the page numbering, which is in standard Arabic numerals.
+The actual origin and date of the book are vigorously debated, though scientific inspection of the manuscript—radiocarbon dating and analysis of the ink—strongly suggest it was written in the early 1400s.
+The manuscript also contains a few words and phrases in Latin, and the spelling of these suggest a central European origin.
+The earliest confirmed record of the manuscript is from a correspondence in 1639, where an alchemist named Georg Baresch complains of it as a puzzling “sphynx” taking up space in his library.